You may have heard about the endocannabinoid system if you are familiar with hemp and CBD products. But what exactly is the endocannabinoid system?

 Scientists are yet to justify exactly how the endocannabinoid system affects sleep.
 But what we do know, is that the endocannabinoid system impacts parts of the body that are necessary for a good night’s sleep.
 When endocannabinoids are low, it’s likely to throw off your sleep cycle.
 Experiments have shown that endocannabinoids can help to induce sleep when administered to test subjects.

-Endocannabinoids are produced naturally to bring about internal changes to preserve proper biological function.
-Their main task is to interact with the cannabinoid receptors attached to cell membranes all over the body.
-These cannabinoid receptors, are involved in regulating various processes including immune function, appetite and pain management.
-Lastly, the enzymes play a role in the breaking down of the endocannabinoids.
+1. Endocannabinoids - Endocannabinoids are produced naturally to bring about internal changes to preserve proper biological function.
+Their main task is to interact with the cannabinoid receptors.

 When you consume marijuana, the cannabinoid THC binds to a cannabinoid receptor called CB1.
 This interaction creates what we know as the marijuana high.
 Quite notably, the plant cannabinoid THC, acts quite similarly to our very own anandamide, which is naturally occurring in our bodies and also binds to CB1.